Jashepp/customElements-mixinPropertiesAttributes/README.md

 There is no error handling or catching for functions/callbacks/events triggered by changes, so if an error occurs, it may effect the mixin's `set` code and further functions/callbacks/events (if multiple specified) will not fire.

+### Extending Classes

+It is possible to have properties configured on a class (like the above examples), while also having a different class extend it with it's own configured properties.
+This mixin will search all parent constructors/prototypes for the `static get` properties method and combine all the properties & configurations (using Object.assign).
+Properties & configurations on parent classes are overridden by classes which extend them.

 ## Contributors

 Create issues or pull requests on the GitHub project.